 It is an issue of consciousness.
 We must have developed the consciousness to return to the spiritual realm.

-What is that consciousness?
-It is the consciousness of being in love with God, and taking shelter of God.
+It is the consciousness of being in love with God, and taking refuge in God.
 This is the meaning of "sanctuary of God" as well.
 To gain the sanctuary of God means to take shelter of God.
 It means to become dependent upon the Supreme Being.
 It also means that God is at the center of our lives.

 Jesus has communicated that this is his consciousness, as he said: